 Pupils are strongly discouraged approaching any subject considering it to be their "fourth" option, as a negative mindset is often self-reinforcing, and experience shows that a rank order of preference often changes throughout the year.
-Similarly, it is advised that pupils do not seek to give up a particular subject as soon as is possible, in case opinions change April September of the between and Lower/Upper Sixth: it is usually not possible to rejoin a dropped course later in the year.
+Similarly, it is advised that pupils do not seek to give up a particular subject as soon as is possible, in case opinions change September between April and Lower/Upper Sixth: it is usually not possible to rejoin a dropped course later in the year.